PTac-h/KnockOutWarningMod/README.md

 - **Client-Sided:** This mod is client-sided, allowing anybody to play with it regardless of whether other players in the lobby have it installed.

 - **Self-Inflicted Knockouts:** Watch out for the consequences of hitting your head too hard - even the most skilled players can accidentally knock themselves out!

+- **Quieter Surroundings:** Tired of yelling figures ?
+Make them silent with a simple camera swing!
+Your microphone is turned off during blackouts.

 > [!IMPORTANT]
 >## How to Use:
 >### Requirements: